albee/trace/TUTORIAL.md

 `rosrun executive teleop_tool -ns "honey/" -reset_bias`

 - Run a TRACE test (after sim launch)

 ```
+`rosrun execute_asap pub_gds_topics.py --sim 1` : to run test 1 on the ISS for sim.

-`rosrun execute_asap pub_gds_topics.py --ground --sim 1` : to run test 1 on the ground for sim
+`rosrun execute_asap pub_gds_topics.py --ground --sim 1` : to run test 1 on the ground for sim.

+`rosrun execute_asap pub_gds_topics.py --sim -1` : to stop a test.
+You will see lots of output as the nodes are stopped.

 `[-g, --ground]` : Run a ground test.
 Default to ISS.

 `[-s, --sim]` : Run a simulation test.
 Defaults to hardware.
 ```

+Test2, Test6, and Test7 are good demonstration tests to try out next.

-See `execute_asap/README.md` for high-level usage instructions to understand how nodes are started/stoppped and the execution flow of test commands.
+See `execute_asap/README.md` for high-level usage instructions to understand how nodes are started/stopped and the execution flow of test commands.

 ## Test List